Srebrenica

-Srebrenica (Сребреница, [srêbrenitsa]) is a town and municipality located in the easternmost part of Republika Srpska, an entity of Bosnia and Herzegovina.
+Srebrenica (Сребреница, [srêbrenitsa]) is a town and municipality in Republika Srpska, Bosnia and Herzegovina.
 It is a small mountain town, with its main industry being salt mining and a nearby spa.

+During the Bosnian War in 1995, Srebrenica was the site of genocidal killing of more than 8,000 Bosniak men and boys, which was subsequently designated as an act of genocide by the ICTY and the International Court of Justice.
+Perpetrated by units of the Bosnian Serb Army of Republika Srpska under Ratko Mladić, though the Serb paramilitary unit Scorpions also participated.

 As of 2013, the town has a population of 2,607 inhabitants, while the municipality has 13,409 inhabitants.

-During the Bosnian War in 1995, Srebrenica was the site of a massacre of more than 8,000 Bosniak men and boys, which was subsequently designated as an act of genocide by the ICTY and the International Court of Justice.
+Before the war, the municipality's Bosniak population was 27,542 (75.12%) and the Serb population was 8,315 (22.68%).
+As of 2013, the equivalent figures were 7,248 Bosniaks (54.05%) and 6,028 Serbs (44.95%).